MatthewChow03/memory-chat/README.md

 # Memory Chat Chrome Extension

-A Chrome extension that allows you to selectively log and manage ChatGPT conversations with advanced features like folder organization, similarity search, and message reuse.
+A Chrome extension that allows you to selectively log and manage ChatGPT conversations with advanced features like folder organization, semantic search, and message reuse.

 ## Features

 - **Selective Logging**: Add individual messages to your log with one click
 - **Smart Organization**: Create folders to organize related messages
-- **Similarity Search**: Find relevant messages based on your current prompt
+- **Semantic Search**: Advanced vector-based search for finding relevant messages
+- **TF-IDF Fallback**: Traditional keyword-based search as an alternative
 - **Message Reuse**: Add logged messages back to your prompt with formatting
 - **Bulk Operations**: Add entire conversations or folder contents to your prompt
 - **Modern UI**: Clean, responsive interface with tabs and search functionality
+- **Import Support**: Import ChatGPT conversations.json files with automatic embedding generation

 ## Architecture